PRO-2684/doxing-emulator/README.md

 ## 📖 Usage

-Note that you'll need do disable privacy mode for the bot, before adding it to any groups.
+Note that you'll need to disable privacy mode and enable inline mode for the bot, before adding it to any groups.

 ## 🎉 Credits